Terry Gilliam: Charitable activities

 Gilliam has been involved with a number of charitable and humanitarian causes.
 In 2009, he became a board member of Videre Est Credere (Latin for "to see is to believe"), a UK human rights charity.
 Videre describes itself as giving "local activists the equipment, training and support needed to safely capture compelling video evidence of human rights violations.
 This captured footage is verified, analysed and then distributed to those who can create change."
-He participates alongside movie producer Uri Fruchtmann, music producer Brian Eno and executive director of Greenpeace UK John Sauven.
+He participates alongside movie producer Uri Fruchtmann, music producer Brian Eno and former executive director of Greenpeace UK John Sauven.